 CEO, Magyar Telekom Nyrt.

-The Being a Digital Parent Program reached more than 4 million people and more than 30 thousand people have filled in the questionnaire.
+The Being a Digital Parent Program reached more than 2 million people, 20 000 people have filled in the questionnaire or made their children’s devices safer after following our step-by-step guide.

 Key facts at a glance